 Start a podcast

-One of Restream’s most recent updates has made it easier than ever to start a podcast.
+One of Restream’s features makes it easier than ever to start a podcast.
 With split-track recording, you can separate the audio tracks of each of your stream participants — an essential editing tool for any podcaster.
-One great example of live streaming a podcast to get you started is:
+Two great examples to get you started are: